-This Chocolate Fudge Pie has a velvety smooth, soft, but firm and fudge-like texture, similar to a flourless chocolate cake.
-No flour, milk, cream, or corn syrup is involved in the filling.
-It’s not a pecan pie, but a few chopped pecans add flavor.
+Preview: This Deep Dish Fudge Pecan Pie has a velvety smooth, soft but firm, fudge-like texture, similar to a flourless chocolate cake.
+No flour, milk, cream, or corn syrup is found in the filling.
+A few chopped pecans add flavor.

-“Green Parrot Fudge Pie” was the name of this dessert in the cookbook.
-You can see the original recipe here on the Vintage Kansas City website.
-I have updated it and reduced the sugar some to make it more appropriate for modern tastebuds.
+The name of this dessert in the cookbook was “Green Parrot Fudge Pie.”
+I have updated it and reduced the sugar to make it more appropriate for modern tastebuds.
 There’s still plenty of richness and sweetness going on.
 Trust me.

 Another plus?
 No need to haul out the big mixer for this recipe.
 A whisk or big fork will do.
 That means you won’t have many dirty dishes.
 Winner!